 In 2017 a tool was developed to implement a carbon price in the most relevant investments of Ferrovial in the shadow pricing modality with the aim of quantifying the associated risks and opportunities and guiding the asset portfolio to decarbonized business models.
 The methodology establishes the evolution of the long-term carbon price (from 2020 to 2050), in the main sectors and in the 15 most relevant geographies, making it possible to quantify the risks and opportunities of new investments.
 Regarding carbon pricing, this is taken into consideration as a factor to assess in due diligence processes, mainly in the processes of investment / divestment or in the development of specific business lines.
 Ferrovial commissioned Trucost and Climate Strategy to create a Shadow Carbon Pricing Methodology and Shadow Carbon Price Grid that can be readily applied to project evaluation in selected sectors and geographies.
-An initial scoping phase revealed that Ferrovial required a Shadow Carbon Prices are expected to materialise.
+An initial scoping phase revealed that Ferrovial required a Shadow Carbon Price setting methodology capable of estimating the exposure of different project types in different geographies to increasing carbon prices, along with the time horizon in which increased prices are expected to materialise.
 The output of this analysis is presented in the form of a 'grid', with Shadow Carbon Prices specified for the parameters, Project type (5 main types: airports, highways & toll roads, Waste management facilities, Landfills or Energy assets (Natural gas) and 15 geographies where the company operates.
 Those geographies comprise 13 countries, one sub-national jurisdiction (California) and one region (the Middle East).
-California was included in addition to the USA in recognition of the more robust climate change policies in effect in that state.
+California was included in aedition to the USA in recognition of the more robust climate change policies in effect in that state.
 The Middle East was added as a single location as Ferrovial operates in several Middle East countries (such as Saudi Arabia or Oman), and Ferrovial wanted to have a more high-level estimate applicable to all of those.
-In addition, carbon prices for four time horizors were estimated (2020, 2030, 2040 and 2050), allowing Ferrovial to take into account short but also middle to long term risks.
+In addition, carbon prices for four time horizons were est